CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 If you are running Docker on Atmosphere/Jetstream or on any other cloud, you can open ``ipaddress:[YOUR_PORT_FOR 80/tcp]``.
 For our example this is ``http://128.196.142.26:8088/``

-If you see “Hello Docker!” then you’re done!
+If you see "Hello Docker!", then you’re done!

 Let's stop and remove the containers since you won't be using them anymore.